 Preparing Your Garden For Winter Using No Till Methods

-Read this post for more information on preparing your garden for winter, utilizing these no-till gardening (or lasagna gardening) techniques.
+Read these posts for more information on preparing your garden for winter utilizing these no-till gardening (or lasagna gardening) techniques and create an instant garden in under three hours.

 - Finish your harvest